steplead/coloringpage/README.md

 - 🎨 Generate custom coloring pages using AI
 - ✏️ Clean, black outline style perfect for coloring
-- 🎭 Multiple style options (Standard, Cute, Cartoon, Realistic, Geometric, Sketch)
-- 📊 Adjustable complexity levels for different age groups
-- 🧠 Advanced mode for complete prompt control
 - 📱 Responsive design for all devices
 - ⚡ Server-side rendering for optimal performance
 - 🔒 Secure API access and configuration
 - 🖨️ Easy to print and share
-- 📂 Save generation history in your browser
+- 🎛️ Advanced mode for complete prompt control
+- 🎭 Multiple style options (Simple, Medium, Complex, Cartoon, Realistic)
+- 📚 Category suggestions for inspiration

 ## How to Use

-1. **Basic Mode**:
+### Standard Mode

-   - Enter a description of what you want to color
+1. Type a description of what you want to color
-   - Choose a style (Standard, Cute, Cartoon, etc.)
-   - Select complexity level (Simple, Medium, Complex)
+2. Select a style (Simple, Medium, Complex, Cartoon, or Realistic)
-   - Browse category suggestions for inspiration
+3. Optionally choose a category for suggestions
-   - Click "Generate Coloring Page"
+4. Click "Generate Coloring Page"

-2. **Advanced Mode**:
+5. Download or print your coloring page

+### Advanced Mode

+For experienced users who want complete control over the AI generation:

-   - Toggle "Advanced Mode" switch
+1. Toggle "Advanced Mode"
-   - Enter a custom prompt with complete control
+2. Enter a custom prompt with all details
-   - Include "black outline coloring page, clean lines" for best results
+3. For best results, include "black outline coloring page, clean lines" in your prompt
-   - Click "Generate Coloring Page"
+4. Click "Generate Coloring Page"

-3. **Print or Download**:
-   - View your generated coloring page
-   - Click "Download" to save as an image
-   - Click "Print" to send directly to your printer

 ## Local Development